Lagrangian antisurgery: Cobordisms between Clifford and Chekanov tori

-\subsubsection{Clifford and Chekanov tori}
+\subsection{Clifford and Chekanov tori}

-Consider the Whitney sphere $S^2_{Wh}$ in $\mathbb C^2$.
-Resolving its double point by any Lagrangian 0-surgery produces a Lagrangian torus which is automatically monotone since the boundary of the Lagrangian disc created when performing this surgery generates one summand of $H_1$ of the torus.
-In fact, the two topologically different types of resolving the double point yield the Clifford torus $T_{Cl}^2$ in one case and the Chekanov torus $T_{Ch}^2$ in the other case.
+We now specialize to the case in which $L$ is the Whitney sphere $S^2_{Wh}$ in $\mathbb C^2$.
+Resolving its double point by Lagrangian 0-surgery produces a Lagrangian torus which is monotone, since the boundary of the Lagrangian disc created when performing this surgery generates one summand of $H_1$ of the torus and has Maslov index 0.

-This is easy to see\footnote{as pointed out to me by Georgios Dimitroglou Rizell} if one recalls that each of the three Lagrangians can be obtained by rotating certain curves $\gamma: S^1 \to \mathbb C$, i.e.\ as
+In fact, the two topologically different types of resolving the double point yield a Clifford type torus $T_{Cl}^2$ in one case and a Chekanov type torus $T_{Ch}^2$ in the other case.
+One can see that by viewing each of the three Lagrangians as obtained by rotating certain curves $\gamma: S^1 \to \mathbb C$, i.e., as

-To obtain $S^2_{Wh}$ like that, use a figure 8 curve $\gamma_{Wh}$ with double point at the origin and symmetric with respect to the origin (to be precise, this yields the image of the standard Whitney immersion $S^2 \to T^*\mathbb R^2 \cong \mathbb C^2$ given in \eqref{eq:Whitney-immersion} under a linear symplectomorphism).

-Resolving its double point by 0-surgery has the same result as resolving the double point of the figure 8 curve and then rotating the resulting curve, which can be assumed to be still symmetric with respect to the origin.
-The two different ways of performing this surgery yield a connected curve $\gamma_{Cl}$ encircling the origin in one case, and a disconnected curve $\gamma_{Ch}$ whose components do not encircle the origin in the other case, see Figure \ref{rotation-curves}.
-The corresponding Lagrangian tori are $T^2_{Cl}$ resp.\ $T^2_{Ch}$ up to Hamiltonian isotopy.
+To obtain $S^2_{Wh}$ in that way, one uses a figure-8 curve $\gamma_{Wh}$ with a double point at the origin and symmetric with respect to the involution $z \mapsto -z$ (to be precise, this yields the image of the standard Whitney immersion $S^2 \to T^*\mathbb R^2 \cong \mathbb C^2$ given in \eqref{eq:Whitney-immersion} under a linear symplectomorphism).
+Resolving the double point of $S^2_{Wh}$ by 0-surgery has the same result as resolving the double point of the figure-8 curve in such a way that it stays symmetric with respect to $z \mapsto -z$, and then rotating the resulting curve.
+The two different ways of performing this surgery yield a connected curve $\gamma_{Cl}$ enclosing the origin in one case, and a disconnected curve $\gamma_{Ch}$ whose components do not enclose the origin in the other case, see Figure \ref{fig:rotation-curves}.
+The corresponding Lagrangian tori are $T^2_{Cl}$ resp.\ $T^2_{Ch}$ up to Hamiltonian isotopy, see e.g.\ \cite{eliashberg-polterovich1997, gadbled_exotic_2013}.